NCBI-Hackathons/chervil/README.md

 * Organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file

 * Feed this dataframe into TPOT, an automated machine learing pipeline.
-The output is

-4. Other use info here?

-## Docker instructions

-`docker pull benjamindlee/chervil`

-`docker run chervil`
+The output is cross-validated and external prediction accuracy, and an html file with a contingency table many other performance measures for external data set.

 ## Installation (without Docker)
 ### Requirements